Frequently Asked Questions

 The Office of Housing and Residential Life recognizes that not all people are compatible and, at times, a room change may be the only solution.
 Students contemplating a room change should first discuss the situation with their roommates and then, if needed, seek the assistance of their Resident Assistant.
 Additionally, the entire Housing and Residential Life staff is available to assist residents with any roommate conflict.

 Every resident student signs an agreement to occupy a specific room in a specific building.
 That student is financially responsible for his or her assigned space for the duration of the agreement.
 A room change is an amendment to this agreement.
-All room changes must be initiated with either the Resident Assistant or Resident Director of the student's assigned living area.
-A change of room requires the written approval of the Resident Director.
+All room changes must be initiated with either the Resident Assistant, Assistant Director, or Resident Director of the student's assigned living area.
+A change of room requires the written approval of the Assistant Director or Resident Director.
 Unauthorized room changes may result in disciplinary action.
 During the first two weeks of the semester, no student-initiated room changes are allowed.
 After the first two weeks of the semester, residents may change their rooms, providing space is available.
-To initiate such a change, these students must see their Resident Director.
+To initiate such a change, these students must see their Assistant Director or Resident Director.
 Wentworth Institute of Technology reserves the right to change room assignments at its discretion.